jdaloia1/DevOps-Training/Labs/Day-1/Intro-To-GIT/GitLab.md

 1. Navigate to the Git Hub (online) page where you can see the folder structure of the repository.

-2. Select "Pull requests" from the options (inbetween "Issues" and "Actions").
+2. Select "Pull requests" from the options (inbetween "Code" and "Actions").

 3. Now select "New pull request".

-4. Change the "compare" branch to be the new branch that you have created. and make sure taht the base branch is "main".
+4. Change the "compare" branch to be the new branch that you have created. and make sure that the base branch is "main".

-5. You will be able to to see the change between the files, ensure you are happy with the cnahge and select "Create pull request".
+5. You will be able to see the change between the files, ensure you are happy with the change and select "Create pull request".

 6. Leave a description on your pull request.